vmware/dod-compliance-and-automation/content/en/docs/Tutorials/Aria/auditautomation.md

 ### Assumptions
 * Commands are initiated from a Linux machine.
 Windows will also work but paths and commands may need to be adjusted from the examples.
-* The [DOD Compliance and Automation](https://github.com/vmware/dod-compliance-and-automation) repository downloaded and extracted to `/usr/share/stigs`.
+* The [DOD Compliance and Automation](https://github.com/vmware/dod-compliance-and-automation) repository has been downloaded and extracted to `/usr/share/stigs`.
 * CINC Auditor is used in lieu of InSpec.
 If InSpec is used replace `cinc-auditor` with `inspec` when running commands.

 ## Auditing VMware Aria Automation
 ### Update profile inputs
 Included in each of the `vmware-vra-8x-stig-baseline` sub-folders (aria-automation, docker, and kubernetes) is an inspec input file named 'inspec.yml'.
-Additionally, at the top level, an `inputs.yml` file can be created that "rolls up" all of the variables into one file, and can be utilized at the command line.
+Additionally, at the top level, an `inputs-example.yml` file can be created that "rolls up" all of the variables into one file, and can be utilized at the command line.

-Evaluate each of the input files (`aria-automation/inspec.yml`, `docker\inspec.yml`, `kubernetes\inspec.yml`), and if any of the input variables need to be over-ridden, then make sure those variables are included in the top level `inputs.yml` file.
+Evaluate each of the input files (`aria-automation/inspec.yml`, `docker\inspec.yml`, `kubernetes\inspec.yml`), and if any of the input variables need to be over-ridden, then make sure those variables are included in the top level `inputs-example.yml` file.
 Examples are provided below.

 #### VMware Aria Automation - Sample Inputs
 ```yaml